ihemanthm/wt-project/README.md

 - You need to install XAMPP for ubuntu and JAM or any other server application for windows
 - You need to complete the server setup as well as database setup.
 - Make sure that you have your database login credentials.
-- Start the server as well as database and in the php files try to modify the credentials by replacing then with yours.
+- Start the server as well as database.
+Modify the `config.php` file by replacing the credentials with your credentials.
 - Create a database and table named students
   ```bash
     CREATE TABLE students(